How to Raise a Reader

 Some parents might argue that reading on their phones or computers models good reading habits for their kids, but I disagree.
 Studies suggest that people who read on paper rather than on screens digest the material more fully, and can understand and remember it better.

 Read to your kids, even As they get older.

 Be careful not to assume that when your kids get older, they won't want to read with you anymore.
 Reading at bedtime is the favorite time of day for my daughters and for me.
 We all look forward to connecting with each other during that time.
 Even as Marissa gets older, she still asks me to read to her every night and gets upset when our schedule doesn't permit it.

-To see some of our all-time favorite books, visit my Amazon store here.
-Check back often, as I’m always updating it based on what my girls like best.
+To see some of our all-time favorite books, visit my Pinterest board here.
+Check back often, as I'm always updating it based on what my girls like best.